anarseyf/wx/README.md

 ```
 * Arduino parses the message, and renders the data on the screen.
 The last item is converted to an image name; for example, `09d` becomes `09D.BMP`.
 * Photon turns off the transistor, then enters deep sleep mode.
-* 6 hours later the process repeats.
+* 4 hours later the process repeats.
 ## Hardware notes

 * Sleep and Force Sleep:
   * The Photon has an excellent low-power mode.
-In Deep Sleep it only consumes a handful of microamperes.
+In Deep Sleep it only consumes a handful of microamps of current.
 At the end of the specified sleep period the chip restarts.
   * There is a separate force-sleep cycle that shuts down the Photon after 45 seconds.
 This is in case there was a connectivity or other problem that prevented a proper update.
-  * **TODO**: in case of force sleep, set sleep duration to a smaller value than 6 hours.
+After a forced sleep, the restart occurs in 30 minutes rather than 4 hours.
 ```C
 System.sleep(SLEEP_MODE_DEEP, DEEP_SLEEP_SECONDS);
 ```